Every Time I Die: Breakup and aftermath (2022–present)

 In January 2022, days after canceling a UK tour, a joint statement from Jordan Buckley, Andy Williams, Stephen Micciche, and Clayton Holyoak confirmed the end of the band.
-Several articles surrounding the break up, including conflicting statements from the band have been reported.

-The departing four members have insinuated that they would continue playing together in some capacity.
-Buckley, meanwhile, completed a six-date spoken word tour of the UK in February 2022 – titled An Evening With Keith Buckley.
+Several articles surrounding the break-up, including conflicting statements from various band members, were reported in the following weeks.
+The departing four members insinuated that they would continue playing together in some capacity later that month.
+Keith Buckley, meanwhile, completed a six-date spoken word tour of the UK in February 2022 – titled An Evening With Keith Buckley.
 The tour was hosted by radio DJ Matt Stocks.

+In April 2023, three former band members - Jordan Buckley, Micciche, and Holyoak - announced they had formed a new band, Better Lovers, with Fit for an Autopsy guitarist Will Putney and former Dillinger Escape Plan vocalist Greg Puciato.
+Their debut single, "30 under 13", was released on April 17, 2023.
+Their debut EP, God Made Me an Animal, was released via Sharptone Records on July 7, 2023.
+On October 9, 2023, Keith Buckley announced that he had formed a new band with Charlie and Nick Bellmore (of Kingdom of Sorrow) called Many Eyes.
+The band's debut single, "Revelation", was released the following week.
+It serves as the lead single to their debut album The Light Age, which was produced by Jamey Jasta and released on September 6, 2024, by Jasta's Perseverance Records.

 Musical style

 Every Time I Die's style has been described as metalcore, hardcore punk and post-hardcore.
 They initially formed as a hardcore band but their music soon manifested strong influences from heavy metal and rock.
 They have been called "metalcore icons" and their 2003 album Hot Damn! a "total gamechanger" for the genre.
 AllMusic described their metalcore sound as mixing alternative metal, Southern metal and screamo.
 They have also experimented with mathcore and sludge metal at various points in their discography.
 They are strongly influenced by Southern rock; frontman Keith Buckley stated that "the grit of ...
 Southern rock bands is the one commonality that the band has.
 It's something we all appreciate and grew up on, in a sense; mainly because it was the type of music that made a coarse poetry out of nature."
 Just as the band's sound is chaotic, sharp and manifold, their lyrics are crafted to be strange, sarcastic, and sardonic.